 Note: Each color represent a different amount of resistance.
 Start with a low resistance and increase as it becomes easier.
 Using the foot flex-and-point exercise and foot circles, you will be able to exercise many muscles in your feet and ankles and the range will greatly improved.
 This is useful when you suffer a sprained ankle.

 As your range of motion increases take the Theraband and loop it around your foot.
 Have your foot pull on the band to create enough challenging tension, and do 20 points and flexes, followed by 20 circles clockwise, and 20 circles counter clockwise.
 You will definitely feel the muscles working.
 Then repeat for the other foot.
 If you find one foot much weaker, repeat on the weaker side one more time, until you get both sides evenly strong.

 When the time is appropriate, walking barefoot will actually strengthen your foot muscles.
 Being barefoot, you feel the ground differently and your balance will actually improve.
 Your light foot strike will also improve.
 Again, try to be selective on the type of ground you walk bare feet on.

-heel Raises are actually a really good exercise for your feet, ankle and your arches.
+Heel Raises are actually a really good exercise for your feet, ankle and your arches.
 Standing up on a flat floor, facing a wall at approximately 2 feet from it, raise your heels together so at the end of the movement, you are tippy-toe.
 This exercise can be done also on one foot for more challenge.
-It can also be done on the edge of a step on the bottom step of your stairs.
+It can also be done on the edge of a step preferably on the bottom step of your stairs.
 Please ensure you hold on to the railing, if you are doing this exercise.